guilatrova/gracy/README.md

 Gracy allows you to replay requests and responses from previous interactions.

 This is powerful because it allows you to test APIs without latency or consuming your rate limit.
-It also allows writing unit tests that relies on third-party APIs doable.
+Now writing unit tests that relies on third-party APIs is doable.

 It works in two steps: